Anyone tasked with updating their company website will recognise the numerous problems that come with writing case histories.

-And there still more case histories which while very good are quite incomplete or partial.
-Somehow telling them seems to feel like the story ended too soon, or started too late or other players did the important chunks of it and steal the thunder.
+And there are still more case histories which while very good are quite incomplete or partial.
+Somehow telling them seems to feel like the story ended too soon, or started too late or other players did the important chunks of it and thereby stole the thunder.

 It’s often very difficult to curate a decent show from what’s left, after you’ve culled the ones that won’t see the light of day.
 The result is many case histories become short and inconclusive; others are hard to follow, and leave a reader, or new business prospect, none the wiser.